-Our Frankenstein Marshmallow Pops are much funnier and quicker to make than cupcakes or any other treat.
+Our Halloween Marshmallow Pops are much funnier and quicker to make than cupcakes or any other treat.
 I am telling you, kids go crazy for it.
-Well, who wouldn’t?
+Well, who wouldn't?

 - Cute Chocolate-Apple Halloween Owl

 - Spooky Brigadeiro Cupcakes (decorated three different ways)